Avi-Patel/Blog_App_in_progress/README.md

         <li>change name</li>
         <li>change password</li>
         <li>Contact Us (user can send mail to specific recepient)</li>
         <li>Rate App.
-User can rate app multiple time but older feedback will be overrided by new one.</li>
+User can rate app multiple times but older feedback will be overrided by new one.</li>
     </ul>
-    <li> User can delete personal blog.
-User can remove any blog from his/her saved blog section.</li>
+    <li> User can delete personal blog.Also User can remove blog from his/her saved blog section.</li>
 </ul>

 ## Screen Shots of App